 Similar species: Page is under construction.
 Please see link below for general information on the genus Rubus.

 Etymology: Rubus is the Latin name for bramble and also means red.
-Hispidus means bristly-hairy.
+Phoenicolasius means "having purplish red hairs."

 Author: The Morton Arboretum